platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 and stable for at least ten years [@DFG2022].

 The most simple solution for open-source projects is using the Software Heritage Project[^software-heritage].
-Many SCMs are already crawled by this project, so when you upload your repository and make it publicly available, it will be archived automatically.
-If your SCM is not crawled by the Software Heritage Project, you can add it manually.
+Many SCM services are already crawled by this project, so when you upload your repository and make it publicly available, it will be archived automatically.
+If your SCM service is not crawled by the Software Heritage Project, you can add it manually.

 A more citeable archiving solution is guaranteed by uploading the source code and generating a Digital Object Identifier (DOI).
-There are various institutional platforms that offer this service, the most prominent one being Zenodo[^zenodo].
-Uploading source code on Zenodo does not only archive the source code, it makes it citeable, too.
+There are various institutional platforms that offer this service, the most prominent one is likely Zenodo[^zenodo].
-Most of these platforms additionally offer to create versioned DOIs, meaning that each upload gets its own DOI, and there is one single DOI that represents all versions of the package.
+Most of these platforms additionally offer to create versioned DOIs, meaning that each upload gets its own DOI, and there is one single DOI that represents all versions of the model software.
-Used in combination with releases, each release gets its own DOI and the contributions to the release are citable.
+Used in combination with releases, each release gets its own DOI and the contributions to the release are citeable separately.
 Various helpers exist to automate this upload, such as Zenodo's GitHub integration[^zenodo-integration], or the hermes workflow[^hermes] [@Druskat2022].